dogweather/forkful/content/en/dart/numbers/working-with-complex-numbers.md

   \ denoted as a + bi), extend the concept of the dimensionless numbers to a two-\u2026"
 lastmod: '2024-03-13T22:44:59.815325-06:00'
 model: gpt-4-0125-preview
-summary: "Complex numbers, consisting of a real and an imaginary part (usually denoted\
-  \ as a + bi), extend the concept of the dimensionless numbers to a two-\u2026"
+summary: Complex numbers, consisting of a real and an imaginary part (usually denoted as a + bi), extend the concept of the dimensionless numbers to a two-dimensional space.
 title: Working with complex numbers
 weight: 14
 ---